Mozart's nationality

 The two main labels that have been used to describe the nationality of Wolfgang Amadeus Mozart are "Austrian" and "German".
 (Note: For details and citation, see section .)
-However, in Mozart's own life, those terms were used differently from the way they are used today, because the modern nation states of Austria and Germany did not yet exist.
+However, in Mozart's own life, both terms were used differently from the way they are used today, because the modern nation states of Austria and Germany did not yet exist.
 (Note: See discussion and references below.
 Modern Austria came into being in 1918; Germany in 1871.)
 Any decision to label Mozart as "Austrian" or "German" (or neither) involves political boundaries, history, language, culture, and Mozart's own views.
 Editors of modern encyclopedias and other reference sources differ in how they assign a nationality to Mozart (if any) in light of conflicting criteria.